Global HR 11 min

 In my experience, it’s hard to keep everyone engaged for more than 30 minutes.
 Even within that time, I find that people start to lose attention twenty minutes in.

-The meeting starts at the meeting start time.
-Given you sent an invite in advance, there’s no need to wait for people to arrive if they’re not on time.
-Just start the meeting as is scheduled.
+Given that you sent an invite in advance, there’s no need to wait for people to arrive if they’re not on time.
+Just start the meeting as scheduled.
 Don’t wait for people.

 If there are points of absent people on the agenda, move them to the bottom of the agenda.